Skip to content

 Get ACCESS-CM suite

-ACCESS-CM comprises the model components UM, MOM, CICE, CABLE and OASIS.
+ACCESS-CM comprises the model components UM, MOM, CICE and CABLE, coupled through OASIS.
 These components, which have different model parameters, input data and computer-related information, need to be packaged together as a suite in order to run.

 Each ACCESS-CM suite has a suite-ID in the format u-<suite-name>, where <suite-name> is a unique identifier.